skni-kod/Lynx-Archive/README.md

 6. Wait for output message "Configuring done" (down section of the window)
 7. Now you can click on "Generate" and start your IDE via "Open Project"

+## Coding

+**Note** do not create files by project explorer in IDE(especially in stupid Visual Studio) If you know what doing keep going, but remember missing or broken paths to files can cause future problem for other people.
+After insertion/deletion of files please rerun cmake for your develop environment before compiling.

 ## Issues
 For IDE configuration issues please contact [Jakub Przystasz](https://github.com/jakubprzystasz)